Life Skills, Food Security & Health

 The Essential Skills program offers a variety of weekly workshops for current and former foster youth.
 These workshops help participants gain valuable life skills, connect socially, and give them opportunities to participate in creative and recreational activities.
 A healthy, delicious meal provided for everyone attending the workshop.

 Cooking Club is a 12-week program that helps young moms from Aunt Leah’s House and the Thresholds Program learn how to prepare tasty, nutritious meals on a budget.
 Aside from giving low-income moms access to fresh food, our students gain valuable job skills through preparing food in our kitchen and following FoodSafe standards.

-Fresh Food Network
+Fresh Food Network & Mom and Baby Program

 The Fresh Food Network collects and re-distributes fresh foods that only hours previously were for sale on store floors at full price.
 This food is re-purposed at Aunt Leah’s to provide the ingredients for nutritional meals to moms and their children, and to stock an emergency food cupboard for youth.

 Connections is dedicated to permanency planning and increasing cultural connections for youth and families attached to Aunt Leah’s Place.
 Connections encourages exploration of each participant’s roots with the goal of linking each individual with long-term permanent connections that increase coping mechanisms and protective factors.

 This program works to increase the level of cultural safety and permanency at Aunt Leah’s Place while also acting as a compassionate response to the over-representation of First Nations youth in care.

 Spoons Up is an online guide of accessible, free and low-cost food resources in the Lower Mainland designed with youth leaving care in mind.
 Each location has been personally visited by allies with lived experience and has been included because it offers quality food and is safe and welcoming for youth.